ayushk16/life-skills-track/technical-paper.md

 ## 3. Practical Applications

-REST architecture is widely used in various domains, including web services, cloud computing, and Internet of Things (IoT).
+REST architecture is widely used in various domains, including web services, cloud computing, and the Internet of Things (IoT).
 Some practical applications include:

 ### 3.1.
 Web APIs